 You can obviously add any other veggies or herbs you like to the pot to increase electrolytes, but they honestly don’t add any further flavor.

-Some people add a tablespoon of vinegar to the pot to help extract more calcium from the bones, but I personally don’t want to get more calcium than necessary, as I don’t believe it to be particularly healthy.
+Some people add a tablespoon of vinegar to the pot to help extract more calcium from the bones, but I personally don’t want to get more calcium than necessary, as I don’t believe it to be particularly healthy to go overboard.
 The process of cooking the bones for a long time already leeches plenty of calcium from the bones and if you drink bone broth regularly, it’s important to consider this.

 In addition, vinegar is not added to any traditional Persian bone broths and I always err on the side of ancestral knowledge when it comes to nutrition and health, as the science usually ends up corroborating tradition.